 Have you been trying to update your iPhone and got stuck on the “Attempting Data Recovery” screen?
-Maybe you were updating to iOS 16, and your cable or the wifi that got disconnected at some point of the process.
-The chances of your iPhone getting stuck at this screen is quite high in that case.
+Maybe you were updating to iOS 16, and your cable or the wifi that got disconnected at some point in the process.
+The chances of your iPhone getting stuck at this screen are quite high in that case.

 While waiting 30-40 minutes should usually resolve it, sometimes you might need to try other workarounds.
 For instance, force the phone to reboot, manually put it into recovery mode with iTunes, or use third-party software.